 One way to better limit the number of decisions you have to make in a given day is to pass some of them down to your junior staffers.
 Trust them to make smart choices and it’ll pay off in more ways than one: Research shows that giving your staff decision-making authority helps improve their sense of efficacy and staves off burnout.

-Take a break to recharge
+Take a break to recharge and disconnect

 When you’re feeling pounded by too many questions, take a time-out.
 That can include averting your gaze from the many screens populating your life.
 Look out the window, or go for a short walk around the block, which studies show will improve your decision-making power and mood.
 “Do something that facilitates positive emotion, liking watching funny videos or getting a healthy snack you enjoy,” Baumeister adds.
 Give yourself time away so you can come back to your decision-making process rejuvenated.